paperdave/various/packages/paperdave-logger/README.md

 }
 ```

-One real world example of `CLIError` from [Purplet](https://github.com/CRBT-Team/Purplet) is how we handle a missing Discord Token:
+For ease of use, we provide the simple `CLIError` class which implements this interface.
+A real world example taken from [Purplet](https://github.com/CRBT-Team/Purplet) is how we handle a missing Discord Token:

 ```ts
 throw new CLIError(